tonylindeberg/pyscsp/README.md

 ## torchscsp.py: Subset of functionalities for use in PyTorch:

-Note: To avoid the dependency on PyTorch, this package is meanwhile not contained in the PyPi distribution, only at GitHub.

 -- functions for generating 1-D discrete approximations of the Gaussian kernel
      for spatial smoothing with separable filtering in PyTorch.